malinek/CellularMemory/wp-content/plugins/gallery-by-supsystic/readme.txt

 = Translate Photo Gallery by Supsystic to Your Language =

 You have an incredible opportunity to get PRO version of the photo gallery for free.
-Just make translation of the Photo Gallery by Supsystic plugin!
+Just translate the Photo Gallery via Supsystic plugin!

-* Arabic Language
+* Arabic
 * Chinese
 * Czech
 * Dutch